YouTube Music vs Spotify: Why I’m Sticking With YouTube

 Features: YouTube Music Offers More Control Over Playback

 If you like podcasts and audiobooks, Spotify is better.
 But for pure music listening, YouTube Music gives you more flexibility.
-But let's also consider that YouTube still offers both. :)
+Plus, YouTube still offers both podcasts and videos!

 Quality Setting | YouTube Music | Spotify |